 Every Group has one vote in District Committee and Area Assembly meetings.
 The G.S.R. or the Alternate G.S.R. casts this vote, if the G.S.R. is absent.
 They participate in the making of A.A. policy.
 They carry news and opinions to and from the Group, forming the link between their Group and the rest of A.A.

-The Area Committee, at the direction of the assembly, is responsible for the Area business, the Assembly Agenda, organizing the annual Area 55 Mini-Conference and hosting the Ohio State Convention every four years.
-The Area Committee is composed of the D.C.M.s or Alternates, Treasurer, Recording Secretary, Mailing Secretary, Chairperson/Alternate Delegate and Area Delegate.
-In this area, committee members, excluding the Delegate, are elected by the G.S.R.s at the Assembly meeting.
+The Area Committee, at the direction of the assembly, is responsible for the Area business, the Assembly Agenda, organizing the annual Area 55 Mini Conference and hosting the Ohio State Convention every four years.
+The Area Committee is composed of the D.C.M.s or Alternates, Treasurer, Recording Secretary, Mailing Secretary, Alternate Delegate and Area Delegate.
+In Area 55, committee members, excluding the Delegate, are elected by the G.S.R.s at the Assembly meeting.

 Included in the Area Committee are the chairpersons which are appointed by the incoming Delegate.